Wyoming Social Work Licensing Requirements

 Bachelor of Social Work (BSW)

-A BSW degree prepares students to provide social work services to individuals, groups, families, and communities.
+A bachelor’s degree in social work (BSW) prepares students to provide general social work services to individuals, groups, families, and communities.
 The degree takes four years to complete through full-time study, or longer if you study part-time.
 At the beginning of the program, courses may include social science and liberal arts topics such as psychology, English, politics, and economics.
 In the final years, courses may focus on human behavior, cultural studies, communication, and social work theory.
-The BSW also includes a field experience component.
-Currently, the University of Wyoming offers the only CSWE-accredited BSW program in the state.
+Many BSW programs also include a field experience component.
+A BSW will qualify you for more jobs than an associate degree, and earning a BSW from a program accredited by the Council on Social Work Accreditation (CSWE) will allow you to apply for the Certified Social Worker (CSW) credential in Wyoming and use the title “Social Worker.”
+As of March 2019, there is one CSWE-accredited BSW program in Wyoming, but you can earn your degree from any CSWE-accredited program to become a CSW.

 Master of Social Work (MSW)

-Completing an MSW degree prepares you to work in advanced generalist or clinical practice with individuals, families, and groups.
+Completing a master’s degree in social work (MSW) prepares you to work in advanced generalist or clinical practice with individuals, families, and groups.
 Typically, the degree takes two years to complete if you do not already have a BSW from a CSWE-accredited school.
-If you do have a BSW, you may qualify for “advanced standing” to complete an MSW in one year instead.
+If you do have a BSW, you may qualify for “advanced standing” and be able to complete the MSW in one year instead.
 Courses may cover advanced practice, policy, research methods, and human behavior.
-The MSW also includes at least one field placement.
-The University of Wyoming currently offers the only CSWE-accredited MSW program in Wyoming.
+MSW programs generally also include at least one field placement.
+To become licensed as a Licensed Clinical Social Worker (LCSW) in Wyoming, you must have at least an MSW from a CSWE-accredited program.
+Although there is just one CSWE-accredited MSW program in Wyoming as of March 2019, you can earn your degree from any CSWE-accredited program in the United States.

 Steps for Becoming a Licensed Social Worker in Wyoming